Button Grass Retreat: Eco Accommodation, Ida Bay, Tasmania

 Far South Tasmania

-Far South Tasmania, where mountain and forests meet the Great Southern Ocean.
-Relax and unwind at your choice of quality accommodation in the region, choose from the many beautiful walks through pristine forests and exquisite beaches, Try your hand at fishing, sailing, boating, diving or stroll along the white, sandy beaches that epitomise Tasmania's Far South region.
+Far South Tasmania, where mountain and forests meet the Southern Ocean.
+Relax and unwind in nature.
+Choose from the many beautiful walks through pristine forests and exquisite beaches, Try your hand at fishing, sailing, boating, diving or stroll along the white, sandy beaches that epitomise Tasmania's Far South.

 The island’s natural features blend and weave their way with you on your journey to the Far South.
 The wild, rugged essence of mountains comes down from the west, a legacy of dramatic coastlines and alpine tarns, to turn at the southern tip, away from the bracing, yet alluring force of the great Southern Ocean - to the more sheltered calm of the Tasman Sea.
 43 degrees of pure southern latitude!
 Quiet – Fresh – Beautiful.